Kafva/brk.nvim/README.md

 * [lldb/gdb](https://lldb.llvm.org/use/map.html) for C, C++, Rust etc.
 * [delve](https://github.com/go-delve/delve/blob/master/Documentation/cli/getting_started.md) for Go

-Note that delve does not autoload initfiles in the same way as gdb/lldb, you need to explicitly provide one, brk.nvim uses .dlvinit by default
+Note that delve does not autoload init files in the same way as gdb/lldb, you need to explicitly provide one, brk.nvim uses .dlvinit by default

 ```bash